meshcloud/terraform-azure-meshplatform/README.md

   mgmt_group_name = "management-group-name"
 }
 ```
-This will create kraken, replicator and idplookup service principals.

 If UAMI blueprint user principal is required, you also need to pass a list of subscriptions this user will be assigned to.

-example:
 ```hcl
 module "meshplatform" {
   source = "git@github.com:meshcloud/terraform-azure-meshplatform.git"